Chengdu East railway station

-Chengdu East or Chengdudong railway station (成都东站 (成都東站, Chéngdūdōng Zhàn)) is a railway station in Chenghua District, Chengdu, the capital of Sichuan province, serving the Chengdu–Chongqing intercity railway, the Chengdu–Guiyang high-speed railway, the Dazhou–Chengdu railway and Xi'an–Chengdu high-speed railway.
+Chengdudong (Chengdu East) railway station (成都东站 (成都東站, Chéngdūdōng Zhàn)) is a railway station in Chenghua District, Chengdu, the capital of Sichuan province, serving the Chengdu–Chongqing intercity railway, the Chengdu–Guiyang high-speed railway, the Dazhou–Chengdu railway and Xi'an–Chengdu high-speed railway.
 It is connected to Chengdu Metro Line 2 and Line 7.

 History

 Construction began on December 29, 2008.

 Station structure

 Layout

 Chengdu East Railway Station is divided into two spaces, the station building and outdoor squares, with a total area of about 68 hectares, the station building itself has an area of 108,000 square meters.
 The main building of the station is divided into five main levels, including an elevated Waiting Hall level (with mezzanine eating areas and shopping), Platform Level (Ground Level), Arrivals Level and two levels of Chengdu Metro lines.
 Total investment for its construction was set at about 3.83 billion yuan in 2011 when it was put into use.
 The station exterior design features a fusion of Jinsha and Sanxingdui bronze shape artistic elements of the ancient Shu culture.
 Beneath the outdoor squares, substantial car parking and a bus terminal is housed.
 Passengers enter the station across the outdoor Square or direct access to the station building from two north-south elevated roads.
 Ticket offices exist in the top Waiting Hall area and beneath in the Arrivals Hall.